In this Guide

 It’s covered by a 2-year warranty, and made entirely in Canada!
 This is a very sturdy, reliable investment for folks who need to make every penny count.
 It’ll run for years with care, and it has a fantastic track record for durability.
 The manual is also very helpful for DIYers who are figuring out car spraying for the first time!

-If you’re a professional or a high-end DIYer, you’ll want to spend more for a 4 or 5-stage motor.
+If you’re a professional or a high-end DIYer, you’ll want to spend more on a 4 or 5-stage motor.
 This system can atomize extremely well for the price, but it can’t quite achieve professional-grade results.

 You’ll notice the difference in clear coats, and in challenging blends.
 And, of course, to the trained eye, even your color coats will be a bit less stellar.
 Fuji recommends either a 4-stage or 5-stage system for high-end or professional auto work, and we’re inclined to agree.
 If you’re just doing smaller panel jobs or getting into car painting for the first time, though, this one is perfectly suitable.

 It’s not quite as industrial as Fuji’s professional lineup.
 The casing is less rugged, and the turbine unit doesn’t feature noise reduction or heat dispersion features which are important when you’re using a paint sprayer most days of the week.
-The gun is also a bit less rugged, even though we think DIYers would be hard pressed to find a flaw.
+The gun is also a bit less rugged, even though we think DIYers would be hard-pressed to find a flaw.
 If you’re someone who’s a serious car hobbyist or professional auto worker, go for one of the two models below!

 5. Fuji 2904-T70 Mini-Mite 4 PLATINUM – T70 HVLP Spray System